Skip to content

 About Australian Opals

-Australia is known for producing some of the finest opals in the world, with over 95% of the world's supply of opals coming from the country.
+Australia is known for some of the finest opals in the world, with over 95% of the world's supply of opals coming from the country.

 The first opal was discovered in Australia in the 1840s, but it wasn't until the late 1800s that opal mining began in earnest.
 The first commercial opal mine opened in White Cliffs, New South Wales in 1890, and soon after, other deposits were found in regions such as Coober Pedy, Lightning Ridge and Andamooka.